freemint/libcmini/README.md

 ## Contribution

-Contributors are always welcome.
-Please, make sure your editor preserves tabs to make diffs shorter and easier to compare.
+Contributions are always welcome.

+Please, make sure to provide all new code using 'four spaces' indentation without TAB characters.